 Also read>> iPhone or Android, Which One Is Better

 A few years back, automakers were skeptical and feared the idea of featuring CarPlay and Android Auto on their cars.
-Now the story has changed as most top players in the automobile industry like BMW and Volvo have embraced the new technology and build cars with Android Auto and CarPlay features.
+Now the story has changed as most top players in the automobile industry like BMW and Volvo have embraced the new technology and built cars with Android Auto and CarPlay features, and genuine Toyota parts supply to get Original spare parts.

 Meanwhile, Google has been working with some automakers on the launching of a native version of Android Auto.
 It was gathered that the new Android-powered infotainment system will be launched this year on the all-electric Polestar 2, the first car with Google’s native Android Auto.
 A deal was also made by Google bring the Android infotainment system to the joint partnership cars made by Renault, Nisan, Mitshibushi.